pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 ## How to Apply PEP 8 Code Style Standards

-It may seem overwhelming to remember all the PEP 8 rules, but tools called **code formatters** can automatically apply these standards for you.
+It may seem overwhelming to remember all the PEP 8 rules, but tools called **code linters and formatters** can identify and automatically apply these standards for you.

 ### For `.py` Files